South Coast Repertory

 South Coast Repertory (SCR) is a professional theatre company located in Costa Mesa, California.
 Founded in 1964, it currently has three stages.
 SCR produces old plays, new plays, Theatre for Young Audiences, and offers year-round programs in education and outreach.

 Background

 SCR's extensive new play development program, The Lab@SCR, consists of commissions, residencies, readings, and workshops, from which world premieres are produced each season.
-Among the plays commissioned and introduced at SCR are Donald Margulies' Sight Unseen, and Brooklyn Boy; Richard Greenberg's Three Days of Rain and The Violet Hour; David Henry Hwang's Golden Child; and Amy Freed's The Beard of Avon.
+Among the plays commissioned and introduced at SCR are Donald Margulies' Sight Unseen, and Brooklyn Boy; Richard Greenberg's Three Days of Rain and The Violet Hour; David Henry Hwang's Golden Child; Amy Freed's The Beard of Avon; Qui Nguyen’s Vietgone; Lucas Hnath’s A Doll’s House, Part 2; and Lauren Yee’s Cambodian Rock Band.
 These plays were commissioned and developed through the Pacific Playwrights Festival.

 Forty percent of the plays SCR has produced have been world, American, or West Coast premieres.
 In 1988, SCR received the Regional Theatre Tony Award for Distinguished Achievement, particularly in the area of new play development.